 In 2015, the FCC approved the use of a 150 MHz wide band of the 3.5 GHz band (3550 MHz to 3700 Mhz, or band 48) for shared public wireless access, called Citizens Broadband Radio Service (CBRS).
-CBRS is a spectrum initiative to combat the shortage of spectrum available for wireless communication services by reallocating U.S. federal government radar system and satellite frequencies, and enabling private LTE broadband for commercial enterprises and improving coverage and capacity.
+CBRS is a spectrum initiative to combat the shortage of spectrum available for wireless communication services by reallocating U.S. federal government radar system and satellite frequencies, enabling private LTE broadband for commercial enterprises, and improving coverage and capacity.

-Citizens Broadband Radio Service (CBRS) is enabling a new way to approach radio spectrum sharing with its efficiency, low-cost, rapid access, capacity and security/reliability.
+Citizens Broadband Radio Service (CBRS) is enabling a new way to approach radio spectrum sharing with its efficiency, low-cost, rapid access, capacity, and security/reliability.
 For both small and large indoor or outdoor deployments, CBRS allows operators and enterprises to expand their existing services, or new entrants to go to market with unique and innovative solutions.

 As a Priority Access License (PAL) winner, Tecore is aware of the challenges that accompany a CBRS deployment.
-Tecore CBSD’s are OnGo certified and Part-96 compliant, and our 29 years of experience providing Core to Edge support allows customers to leverage Tecore’s All-G patented iCore technology that provides the EPC functionality for a comprehensive CBRS solution.
+Tecore CBSD’s are OnGo certified and Part-96 compliant, and our 29 years of experience providing Core-to-Edge support allows customers to leverage Tecore’s All-G patented iCore technology that provides the EPC functionality for a comprehensive CBRS solution.

 Whether you are an Enterprise or Operator, CBRS spectrum sharing has broadened the capability of supporting new use cases and applications.